TimkaSR1/WIP-Automate-Uploading-YTPMVs-From-Archive.org-To-YT-Thing/README.md

-This project is only works in Linux
+This project only works in Linux

 Requirements:
 - yt-dlp